carnivuth/computer_vision/pages/image_formation_acquisition/ZHANG_METHOD.md

 \end{cases}
 $$

-So each image gives 2 independent equations in 6 unknowns for the system $Vb = 0$ which can be solved by the $SVD$
+So each image gives 2 independent equations in 6 unknowns for the system $Vb = 0$ which can be solved by the [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition)

 ## MAKING A GUESS FOR $R$ AND $T$